 Winter Break projects allow students to work individually with attorneys during their longest break in the academic year.
 The Pro Bono Board works to find projects in a variety of different substantive areas and throughout the state and nation.
 Then, in November, students have the opportunity to sign up for their projects.
-Every year, nearly 100 UNC law students commit to complete pro bono work during their Winter Break.
+Every year, over 100 UNC law students commit to complete pro bono work during their Winter Break.

-In the past, students have worked with the Federal Public Defender's office, participated in animal right's and environmental litigation, assisted in pro bono projects taken on by private attorneys, and provided critical research on topics ranging from post-conviction appeals to consumer law to education policy.
+In the past, students have worked with the Federal Public Defender's office, participated in animal rights and environmental litigation, assisted in pro bono projects taken on by private attorneys, and provided critical research on topics ranging from post-conviction appeals to consumer law to education policy.
 Winter Break is a great time for Pro Bono.

 Group projects are supported and created by student organizations.
 These projects offer opportunities for students to interact and engage in pro bono projects related to their specific interest areas.
 Students work with attorneys and organizations to create and support pro bono opportunities on issues ranging from criminal law to environmental law.
 For example, the Immigration Lawyers Association often works with organizations and attorneys in the area to present “Know Your Rights” presentations on various areas of immigration law.
 These student organization projects provide a great opportunity for students to get involved and engaged in pro bono at UNC Law.

 Develop Your Own Project